An Overview of the Drama Triangle

 What made Sam’s move off the triangle possible was his recognition that his feelings were created by his own beliefs.
 He came to understand that his behavior was always determined by whatever thoughts he was believing at the time.

-Although it is true that our feelings are generated by what we believe … it does not work to discount or deny what we feel.
-Instead we come to see that when we are feeling “bad”, it simply means that there’s a distorted belief close by.
+Although it is true that our feelings are generated by what we believe, feelings are nonetheless important.
+They alert us when we are thinking unhappy thoughts; feeling “bad,” for instance, lets us know we are thinking a most unhappy, possibly distorted, belief.
 Instead of denying the feeling, we learn to follow the feeling in to the belief behind it.
 This is where true intervention is possible.
 The feeling dissipates once the belief behind it is made conscious and addressed.
 We learn to recognize that our feelings are what point us to the limiting beliefs that are keeping us stuck on the triangle.

 Parents who never learned that feelings follow thought and who grew up without permission to acknowledge or express feelings often deny their children the same right.
 They may have decided early in life that certain feelings are wrong or bad, so they deny and repress them without examining the ruling thoughts behind the feelings.